 And slowly but surely, Dionne’s wines have made a mark.
 Most of the fruit for the wines is grown in Virginia.
 The wine is produced through a custom crush process at Fabbioli Cellars Winery, Leesburg, owned by her mentor Doug Fabbioli, also affectionately called The Godfather of Loudoun County wines.
 “The way that he has taken me under his wing and guided me through this scary process has been nothing short of amazing,” she says.

 With a background in business development consulting and having previously worked in economic development, Dionne has worked with many of the local farms and wineries, vineyards and breweries.
 Through her work, she was introduced to Fabbioli, who she shared her observations with about the many networking mixers she’d been privy to.
 His urging and encouragement gave Dionne the confidence to explore the wine business.

-- Keeping it in the Family: Sisters Leslie and LeAnn Jones Open Inglewood’s First Wine Bar
+- Sisters Leslie and LeAnn Jones Open Inglewood’s First Wine Bar